LJacksonPan/RaTrack/README.md

 ```

 ## 📊 Qualitative results
 Here are some GIFs to show our qualitative results on tracking.
-For more qualitative results, please refer to our [demo video](#demo-video)
+For more qualitative results, please refer to our [demo video](#demo-video).

 <p align="center">
 <img src='./doc/ratrack_gif1_slow.gif' width="840">